-If you are studying or traveling in General, you learn some the language of the country of your choice.
+If you are studying or traveling in Portugal, you learn some English.
 In the event of an emergency, you need to be able to communicate and understand effectively.
 You need to be able to ask for help if injured, and ask for legal protection if your rights are in jeopardy.
-If you have a specific health condition, a special need, or if you are allergic to any medication, know exactly how to say so in the language of the country of your choice.
+If you have a specific health condition, a special need, or if you are allergic to any medication, know exactly how to say so in English.
 Regardless of your language proficiency level, there are a few basic words, phrases, and questions that you should be able to pronounce fluently.
 You should fill out our Words To Know Sheet and take it with you for reference.

 Phrases To Know